Sixty pc of Indian citizens have left Ukraine so far, says Shringla | www.lokmattimes.com

 "Evacuation of Kharkiv is now our top priority," Shringla added.

-He said over the next three days, 26 flights have been scheduled to bring out Indian citizens apart from Bucharest and Budapest.

-"Airports in Poland and Slovak Republic will also be used," Shringla said.
+He said over the next three days, 26 flights have been scheduled to bring out Indian citizens.
+"Apart from Bucharest and Budapest, airports in Poland and the Slovak Republic will also be used," he said.

 The seventh flight carrying 182 Indian nationals stranded in Ukraine reached Mumbai from Romania's Bucharest as part of Operation Ganga on Tuesday.